practicalmeteor/meteor-munit/README.md

 ## Installation

-``meteor add spacejamio:munit``
+``meteor add practicalmeteor:munit``

-[spacejamio:chai](https://atmospherejs.com/spacejamio/chai) and [spacejamio:sinon](https://atmospherejs.com/spacejamio/sinon) will be automatically added as well, which you can use in your tests.
+[practicalmeteor:chai](https://atmospherejs.com/practicalmeteor/chai) and [practicalmeteor:sinon](https://atmospherejs.com/practicalmeteor/sinon) will be automatically added as well, which you can use in your tests.

 ## BDD Interface